-- 15.2.1 The Collective Bargaining Committee shall consist of the Bargaining Unit President, Vice-President, Chief Negotiator, and up to two (2) other members appointed by the Executive. - 15.2.2 The Bargaining Unit Executive shall appoint Members to fill any vacancies. - 15.2.3 The Collective Bargaining Committee shall: - 15.2.4 survey the Membership to establish priorities for each round of negotiations - 15.2.5 assist the Negotiating Team in preparing a negotiation brief - 15.2.6 seek approval for the brief from the Bargaining Unit Executive and from Provincial Office of OSSTF - 15.2.7 communicate regularly with Members on the progress of negotiations
+- 15.2.1 The Collective Bargaining Committee shall be chaired by the Chief Negotiator and consist of the Bargaining Unit President, Vice-President, Chief Negotiator, and up to two (2) other members appointed by the Executive. - 15.2.2 The Bargaining Unit Executive shall appoint Members to fill any vacancies. - 15.2.3 The Collective Bargaining Committee shall: - 15.2.4 survey the Membership to establish priorities for each round of negotiations - 15.2.5 assist the Negotiating Team in preparing a negotiation brief - 15.2.6 seek approval for the brief from the Bargaining Unit Executive and from Provincial Office of OSSTF - 15.2.7 communicate regularly with Members on the progress of negotiations - 15.2.8 seek assistance from Provincial Office Negotiators as necessary

-- 15.2.8 seek assistance from Provincial Office Negotiators as necessary - 15.2.19 seek the ratification of the tentative agreement by the Bargaining Unit Members at a General Meeting called for that purpose.
+15.2.9 seek the ratification of the tentative agreement by the Bargaining Unit Members at a General Meeting called for that purpose.